 Sounds great, what can I watch/hear in Atmos?

 Since Dolby introduced the new sound technology in 2012, numerous film-makers have opted to use it.
 The first ever film to use Atmos was Disney Pixar’s Brave, which premiered at the Atmos-equipped Dolby Theatre in Hollywood in 2012.
 Since then, Atmos has become increasingly popular.
-Dolby has a list of films that have used the technology.
+Dolby has a list of films that have used the technology and they’re available through services such as Netflix and iTunes.

 Game of Thrones got the Atmos treatment